 Durability, washability and design are all super important to me.
 Until I learned about Laylo, it was hard to find a dog bed that I didn’t have to hide.
 As someone who entertains a lot, I definitely recommend Investing in a dog bed that matches your decor.

-If dogs and owners supposedly “look the same” does this reflect in the design of the home as well?
+If dogs and owners supposedly "look the same," does this reflect in the home design as well?

 Probably!
 Sometimes when we come home, we can't find her because she is perfectly camouflaged with our light couch.